projectz-intern/api-doc/source/index.html.md

 Java code requires the Unirest library.
 The Python code requires the Unirest and Json libraries.

-To integrate the OCRANE Enterprise API with your application, check out the [Getting Started] section for a step-by-step guide and workflow overview.
+To integrate the OCRAN Enterprise API with your application, check out the [Getting Started] section for a step-by-step guide and workflow overview.

 # Releases